|

 It is certainly true of the

-former owners of these umbrellas which "decorate" the coat stand in
+former owners of the umbrellas which "decorated" the coat stand in

-the Inglenook Tea Shoppe in Pillory Street, Nantwich.
-As I write, there are
+the former Inglenook Tea Shoppe in Pillory Street, Nantwich.
+(It

 eight small umbrellas, a "golfing" umbrella, a raincoat and a pair of pink